LogtalkDotOrg/logtalk.org/_pages/learning.md

 ## Running example tests

 Next, we could also modify the example unit tests to account for the newly added `jupiter` object by editing the `tests.lgt` file.
-As we added a new object, `jupiter`, we want to add a `cover/1` clause for it to that we can collect cove coverage data:
+As we added a new object, `jupiter`, we want to add a `cover/1` clause for it so that we can collect code coverage data:

 ```logtalk
 cover(jupiter).